h15200/notes/system-design.md

   - use a blob store if the info is unstructured and sensitive
 - a distributed file system is usually cheaper and faster. should be first choice
   - you still need a db to map the imageId or dataId to FileUrl

+### newSql `Google Spanner`

+- Google Spanner uses `TrueTime` to sync their clocks, which solves the issue of having logical clocks (version vectors, etc.. that takes up time)
+- provides ACID transactions (is relational), linearizability (strong consistency) where replicas are consistent.
+Best of both sql and nosql while maintaining good performance
+- 2 phase locking does not require locks on reading. how?
+- since they have trueTime, they use a reliable timestamp to order operations and only read from a lower timestamp (a completed transaction)
+- TrueTime computes a min and max time for operations and returns a very good prediction
+- to use TrueTime, it must synchronize in google data centers, so it can't be used in other dbs.

 ### Api Design